 We make sure that consent given by any person is unambiguous and for one or more specified purposes, is given by an affirmative action and is recorded as the condition for processing.
 We regularly review consents to ensure they remain up to date.

-Examples of such processing includes when we use biometric (fingerprint) data for identification or authentication purposes for school meal payments; or when we ask for health or medical information from visitors to aid them in the event of an emergency.
+Examples of such processing includes if we ask for health or medical information from visitors to aid them in the event of an emergency.

 Article 9(2)(b) – employment, social security or social protection